-The most dramatic and demonstrable attribute of Nitinol stents is their 'crush recoverability'.
-Most, if not all, Nitinol stents can be crushed fully flat and still elastically recover their original shape without clinically-relevant loss of lumen diameter.
-This attribute is important in superficial indications subject to external crushing, such as the carotid artery.
-Crush recoverability is surely the easiest way one can distinguish Nitinol from SS, but differences between balloon-expandable (BE) and SE stents are far more numerous and important.
+The most dramatic and demonstrable attribute of Nitinol stents is their crush recoverability.
+Most if not all Nitinol stents can be crushed fully flat and still elastically recover their original shape without clinically relevant loss of lumen diameter.
+This attribute is important in superficial indications subject to external crushing such as the carotid artery.
+Crush recoverability is surely the easiest way one can distinguish Nitinol from stainless steel, but differences between Balloon-Expandable (BE) and SE stents are far more numerous and important.